kitttn/temptest/Hardware-Setup.md

 This page provides details on setting up your BDB and other hardware, to prepare for loading and debugging firmware images.

+The development hardware has exposed components and connectors, and is extremely ESD-sensitive.
+Ensure your work area is ESD-safe by using a grounded static-dissipative mat or work surface, and wearing a grounded wrist strap at all times.
+Do not handle boards any more than necessary, and always handle by the edges.
+Avoid touching components or pins.

 Your BDB shipment should contain the following.

 Qty | Item | Description